-The last day to waive the insurance requirement is September 15, 2023.
+The last day to waive the insurance requirement for spring and summer is January 28, 2024.

 ACTION REQUIRED – Students must either enroll in OR waive the Student Health Insurance Plan.
 If you do not waive the Student Health Insurance Plan you will be automatically enrolled and charged for this plan if you are an undergraduate student registered for 9 or more hours.

 Undergraduate students registered for 9 or more hours are required to carry health insurance.
 This requirement is met by having either private health insurance or the student health insurance plan.

 - Students who wish to carry private insurance must submit their insurance information by the fall deadline each academic year to waive automatic enrollment in the student health insurance plan.